MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/change-organization-location.md

 > - United Kingdom
 > - United States
 >
 > We default your organization to your closest geography.
-Making a change to another data center within your geography isn't possible, for example, changing from EastUS to CentralUS.
+Making a change to another data center within your geography isn't possible.

-To change your organization region, use [Azure DevOps Virtual Support Agent](https://go.microsoft.com/fwlink/?linkid=2163146).
+To change your organization geography, use [Azure DevOps Virtual Support Agent](https://go.microsoft.com/fwlink/?linkid=2163146).

 Currently, we can't provide a specific time frame for your organization's relocation, as the migration process may experience potential delays stemming from various factors, and it's automated in nature.
-The process could get rescheduled to take place over the weekend until all necessary changes are successfully completed.
+The process could be rescheduled to take place over the weekend until all necessary changes are successfully completed.

 ## Related articles